Effects of Treatment

 Fatigue: The most common effect of cancer treatment, this fatigue is different than the kind healthy people experience.

-Headache: Pain medication to help manage the pain from headaches, a common symptom of a brain tumor or after treatment.
+Headache: Pain medication can help manage the pain from headaches, a common symptom of a brain tumor or after treatment.
 Often, drugs call corticosteroids are used to lower swelling in the brain, which can lessen pain from the swelling without the need for prescription pain medications.

 Myelosuppression: A side effect of some chemotherapy is depression of the bone marrow, which reduces its ability to produce white blood cells to fight infection, platelets for clotting, and red blood cells.
 Medications are available to stimulate the bone marrow to produce white cells to fight infection and sepsis.